qydchen/Aequita/README.md

 };
 ```

-Moreover, for real estate professionals and analysts, the more detail the better.
+More details are better for real estate professionals and analysts.
 Upon hovering over a marker, a detailed `infowindow` will display more granular information for the specific home.

 ```JavaScript
 function bindInfoWindow(marker, map, html) {